 Since 2005 she has been working as a librettist and stage director.
-Together with Helmut Oehring, she has staged the music theatre productions QUIXOTE oder Die Porzellanlanze (which premiered in 2008 at the European Centre for the Arts, Dresden Hellereau, musica viva Munich), Mahagonny Songspiel/DIE WUNDE Heine (which was premiered in 2010 by Ensemble Modern at the Opera Frankfurt a.M./ Kurt-Weill-Fest Dessau/ Ruhrtriennale Cologne) and Orfeo 14 (vol. 1) (which premiered in 2014 at Le Concert d’Astrée/Ictus Ensemble/ Opéra de Lille).
+Together with Helmut Oehring, she staged the music theatre productions QUIXOTE oder Die Porzellanlanze (which premiered in 2008 at the European Centre for the Arts, Dresden Hellereau, musica viva Munich), Mahagonny Songspiel/DIE WUNDE Heine (premiering in 2010 by Ensemble Modern at the Opera Frankfurt a.M./ Kurt-Weill-Fest Dessau/ Ruhrtriennale Cologne) and Orfeo 14 (vol. 1) (which premiered in 2014 at Le Concert d’Astrée/Ictus Ensemble/ Opéra de Lille).
 She has recently worked on the concept and libretto for the musical AGOTA?
 Die Analphabetin (Gestern/ Irgendwo), on the life and work of writer Ágota Kristóf (which premiered in May 2016 at the Hessisches Staatstheater, Wiesbaden), as well as Das Phantom des Alexander Wolf, about the eponymous novella by Gaito Gasdanow, and Orfeo 16 (vol. 2), about Monteverdi’s L’Orfeo and Joseph Conrad’s Heart of Darkness, which focuses on the current refugee crisis and is performed with the help of asylum-seeking musicians and artists from the Middle East.